Back to Blog

 • Sleep quality assessment

-• Coordination with specialists for additional imaging or testing when indicated
+• Coordination for any imaging, specialist, or further testing indicated by the findings

-The key phrase there is "when indicated."
-A good executive physical isn't about ordering every test in the book.
-It's about using clinical judgment to determine which evaluations make sense for your specific situation.
-A 45-year-old former smoker needs different screening than a 55-year-old marathon runner with a family history of colon cancer.
+The key phrase is "when indicated."
+A good executive physical isn't ordering every test in the catalog.
+It's clinical judgment about which evaluations matter for your specific situation.
+A 45-year-old former smoker with a family history of coronary disease needs different screening than a 55-year-old marathon runner with a family history of colon cancer.

-Here's something that doesn't show up on any test menu: the value of unhurried conversation.
-Some of my most important diagnostic insights have come not from lab results but from patients finally having the space to mention something they'd been brushing off.
-The chest tightness that only happens when they're stressed.
-The fatigue they assumed was just "getting older."
-The family history detail they'd forgotten to mention in previous rushed appointments.
+Some of my most useful diagnostic insights don't come from lab results.
+They come from patients finally having time to mention things they'd been brushing off.
+The intermittent chest tightness under stress.
+The fatigue they assumed was just getting older.
+The family-history detail they'd forgotten to mention in prior rushed visits.
+A 15-minute primary care visit almost never surfaces that kind of material.
+A 90-minute physical usually does.

-The executive physical isn't just about the day of the appointment.
-What happens afterward matters just as much.
-In my practice, patients receive a detailed written summary of all findings, along with specific recommendations tailored to their results.
-We schedule a follow-up conversation to discuss everything in depth, answer questions, and create an actionable plan.
+The executive physical is the start of the work, not the end.
+In my practice, every patient gets a written summary of the findings with specific recommendations based on their results.
+We schedule a follow-up conversation (sometimes multiple) to go through everything, answer questions, and build out an actionable plan.

-Living in Boca Raton and Palm Beach County, you have access to excellent specialists and imaging facilities.
-My job is to help you navigate that landscape efficiently, ensuring you get the right care from the right people without unnecessary delays or redundant testing.
+South Florida has excellent specialists and imaging facilities.
+The job of your primary care doctor is to help you navigate that efficiently, get the right care from the right people, and avoid duplicate or unnecessary testing.

 executive physical